xiaoyunyang/xiaoyunyang.github.io/assets/md/work.md

 ReactNative is a game changer.

 It makes the barrier of entry low to make a cross-platform mobile app.
-The hallmark of Mobile Travel App I made (see [JapanApp](https://github.com/xiaoyunyang/JapanApp) repo) is that it took full advantage of the ReactNative open source ecosystem.
+The hallmark of Mobile Travel App I made (see <a href="https://github.com/xiaoyunyang/react-native-travel-app" target="_blank">react-native-travel-app</a> repo) is that it took full advantage of the ReactNative open source ecosystem.
 There is a component for everything you need.

 ![Travel Japan is an app for you to plan your next trip to Japan with your friends](/assets/images/travelapp/travel-japan.png)